Supervision and Support of Foster Carers

 - Take part in planning meetings regarding placements;

-- Ensure that the child's social worker give the foster placement full information about the child or children to be placed, including a history of abuse or suspected abuse and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs;
+- Ensure that the child's social worker give the foster placement full information about the child or children to be placed, including any abuse or neglect and the reason for the placement, the child's educational, medical, religious, racial, linguistic and cultural needs;

 - Discuss issues relevant to contact with birth parents and other family members;